 Thursday June 17, 1999 Day 7

-We anchored and swam ashore at the sand bar.
+We anchored and swam ashore to the sand bar.
 Lots of seagulls and plenty of tar polluting this otherwise pristine spot.
-By the time we raised our anchor at 1145 the wind had picked up 10-15 knots from the NNE but still not strong enough for a good sail.
+By the time we raised our anchor it was 1145.
+The wind had picked up 10-15 knots from the NNE but still not strong enough for a good sail.
 We motored the 9.9 M to Katapola (Κατάπολα), the main harbor of Amorgos.
 We arrived at 1340, but instead of going in the harbor we anchored at 14 m in a cove just E of Katapola [36° 50.1' N 25° 51.2' E].

 It was a pleasant and quiet anchorage, save for a distant dog barking and plenty of mosquitoes.
 In the evening we took the zodiac to Katapola where we had a walk and an ouzo.
 Back on Thetis, Alice made a cous-cous with spiced chick-peas.